mongodb-industry-solutions/Insurance-PDF-Search/README.md

 # Insurance-PDF-Search

 ### Data Preparation
 Create a file named '.env' and store your OpenAI API key and MongoDB connection string in it.
-A sample has been provided in .envsample follow this format:
+A sample has been provided in '.envsample'.
+Follow this format:

 ```bash
 OPENAI_API_KEY=<your key>